-Some people win lifetime supplies from now defunct companies, and others win prizes they can't even use.
-A lot of irony comes with some of these contestant winners, as does the question, “Where are we going to put all these apples?”
+Some people win lifetime supplies from now-defunct companies, and other contestant winners get prizes they can't even use.
+One ended up asking, “Where are we going to put all these apples?”
 Just like anything in life, winning a lifetime supply can be amazing or it can be a burden.
-These people who won lifetime supplies of something shared their stories with the Internet, and in some cases it's hard to decide if they were super fortunate or not so lucky after all.
+These people who won lifetime supplies of something shared their stories with the internet, and in some cases it's hard to decide if they were super fortunate or not so lucky after all.

-Redditor /u/Pchanizzle wrote that his parents received a lifetime supply of bar soap after buying a water softener.
+Redditor /u/Pchanizzle wrote that their parents received a lifetime supply of bar soap after buying a water softener.
 However, the company opted to give the couple their lifetime supply, which consisted of thousands of soap bars, all at once.
-Over 22 years later, they still have plenty of Lan-o-Sheen brand soap left.
+Over 20 years later, they still have plenty of Lan-o-Sheen brand soap left.

 It was over 20 years ago when Redditor /u/Buddhabear1 fell in love with a brand of Charmin toilet paper infused with baby oil.
-However, after he left Southern California, he could no longer find the product.
-After contacting Proctor & Gamble, he was informed that they discontinued the line.
-They then asked him if he wanted to be a product tester.
+However, after the Redditor left Southern California, they could no longer find the product.
+After contacting Proctor & Gamble, the individual was informed that they discontinued the line.
+They then asked the Redditor if they wanted to be a product tester.

-He agreed and tested different kinds of toilet paper over the course of two weeks.
-He answered a few questions regarding his experience with the products.
-After completing the survey, he was told that in order to compensate him for his time, he would receive coupons in the mail.
-Now, over 20 years have passed and every single month, he receives a coupon for a free pack of Charmin toilet paper.
+They agreed and tested different kinds of toilet paper over the course of two weeks.
+The Redditor answered a few questions regarding their experience with the products.
+After completing the survey, /u/Buddhabear1 was told they'd be compensated with coupons in the mail.
+Now, over 20 years have passed and every single month they receive a coupon for a free pack of Charmin toilet paper.